-2.2.4.
-Data Protection and Product Liability
+2.2.4 Data Protection and Product Liability

-Another potentially problematic provision is Article 13(1) of the Directive which states that the liability of an economic operator cannot be reduced or excluded if the damage was caused jointly by a product defect and the act or omission of a third party.
+Another potentially problematic provision is Article 13(1) of the new Directive 202419: While Article 13(2) concedes to Member States ("Without prejudice to national law concerning rights of contribution or recourse") to do the opposite, Article 13(1) states that "the liability of an economic operator is not reduced or disallowed where the damage was caused both by the defectiveness of the product and by an act or omission of a third party".
 This includes, for instance, situations where a third party exploits a cybersecurity vulnerability in a product and thereby contributes to the harm suffered (see Recital 55).
-In such cases, the economic operator remains fully liable to the injured party, regardless of the third party's involvement.
-This approach has raised concerns in the legal literature, especially given the rising complexity of software, AI, and cybersecurity risks, which make it more likely that defects emerge postmarket.
+In such cases, the economic operator remains fully liable to the injured party, regardless of the third party's involvement.20 This approach has raised concerns in the legal literature, especially given the rising complexity of software, AI, and cybersecurity risks, which make it more likely that defects emerge post-market.

-Scholars suggest the "latent defect" defence, claiming the defect arose only after placement, may be used more often.
+Scholars suggest the "later defect" defence, claiming the defect arose only after placement, may be used more often.
 However, Article 13(1) of the Directive, to be transposed in Dutch law, already weakens this defence, allowing liability even when unforeseeable third-party actions contribute to the harm.
 This heightens legal uncertainty for manufacturers and digital service providers, particularly in sectors dependent on continuous updates and third-party integrations.